Who should I contact if I have questions?

 Can I have the kit delivered to me?

 Kit delivery is not available.
-You must pick up your kit from a central kit distribution location (likely near Wenatchee, WA) in October 2025 (location, date, and time TBD).
+You must pick up your kit from a central kit distribution location (likely near Wenatchee, WA) in late September or early October (location, date, and time TBD).

 How did you decide what plants to include in the kits?